 Unlike the other hustle and bustle tourist areas, Mua Cave has its own charming and peaceful beauty.

-On the two sides of the stairs, the ornate stone lines have dragon or phoenix figures carved with the elegant and beautiful art of Tran dynasty.
+On the two sides of the stairs, the ornate stone lines have dragon or phoenix figures carved with the elegant and beautiful art of the Tran dynasty.

-Hiking up the mountain, I was amazed by the beauty of Tam Coc area – a famous scenic spot in Ninh Binh.
+Hiking up the mountain, I was amazed by the beauty of the Tam Coc area – a famous scenic spot in Ninh Binh.

 With 486 challenging steps, Mua Cave opens with a spectacular view that embraces the whole landscape of Ninh Binh.

 Besides hiking up the mountain’s peak, I enjoyed walking around the area.
 The ecolodge is beautiful with sitting areas and a waterfall.

 Mountain goat and scorched rice are the most famous dishes in Ninh Binh.
 You can find a few restaurants along the way from Trang An to Mua Cave.